 I run a group of 775+ professional travel bloggers called The Travel is Life Creators and recently I asked them which are their favorite SEO tools for their travel blog.
 Below is the list they came up including a few that I use personally.
 However instead of just sharing the list of tools, I went a step further and compared their features and pricing to help narrow down your decision even further.

 Btw – if you're somewhere between brand new, beginner, and novice when it comes to SEO, you should read my guide called Advanced SEO Strategies For Travel Bloggers.
 It shares some of my strategies (that have nothing to do with paid software) for ranking Travel is Life as well as my other sites.

-By a landslide, the top choice of SEO keyword research software in my tribe was Keysearch — which I think had something to do with its competitive price.
+By a landslide, the top choice of SEO keyword research software in the Creators community was Keysearch — which I think had something to do with its competitive price.
 (Because let's face it, we're not all rolling in the big travel blogger dough yet.
 That's right… yet!)

 Keysearch offers a web based keyword research tool which shows you keyword difficulty level as well as suggestions for alternative or complementary keywords.
 You can also enter a competitor's URL and see which words they rank for.
 Lastly, Keysearch will track your rankings for up to 80 keywords on the Starter plan and up to 200 keywords on the Pro plan.

 Additionally, Keysearch offers an Explorer feature & Competitive Analysis section where you can search backlinks and organic keyword rankings to spy on your competitors or check the backlinks for your own sites.